 The Virginia arm lift surgery can be done either in the hospital or the outpatient facility, depending on the extent of skin excision necessary.
 Usually, we perform this operation in the outpatient facility.
 Occasionally, the operation is so minor that it can be done under local anesthesia in the office operating room.
 Dr. Marefat can tell you which facility would be required in your case.

 Dr. Marefat and the staff at Metropolitan Plastic Surgery would be happy to help you set up a private consultation to discuss arm lifts and contouring in Virginia.
-Schedule an appointment online or call one of our locations, our Arlington, Virginia office at 703-516-7600 or our Woodbridge, Virginia office at 703-560-9583.
+Schedule an appointment online or call one of our locations at 703-516-7600 (Arlington area) or at 703-560-9583 (Woodbridge).

 Dr. Marefat offers a number of financial assistance programs and payment programs to cover the cost of arm lifts and contouring in Virginia.
-Please visit the Patient Financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so you can get started with arm lifts and contouring in Virginia today.
+Please visit the patient financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so that you can get started with arm lifts and contouring in Virginia today.